On this page...

 - Ensure the program has been in operation for at least one year.

-- Complete the State of Iowa’s Workforce Pell Application once it is made available.
+- Complete the State of Iowa’s Workforce Pell Application, linked above.

 - Program applications will route through the State Workforce Development Board for consultation, then to the Governor’s office for final state approval.